asrafulmolla/agrohub/README.md

-# ML-Based Web Application for Farmers
+# AlgoHub ML-Based Web Application for Farmers

 ## Overview
 This project is a **Machine Learning-based web application** designed to assist local farmers in optimizing their farming practices.
 The application provides actionable insights on the best fruits to grow based on seasonal, climatic, and market conditions.
 It uses **Python**, **Django**, and basic **Machine Learning** techniques while leveraging real-world agricultural data from **Pakistan**.